ArthurXu0101/sags/README.md

 ### Exporting splats as '.PLY'
 Gaussian splats can be exported as a .ply file which are ingestable by a variety of online web viewers.
 You can do this via the viewer, or
 Run 'python SA-GS/sags/exporter.py gaussian-splat --load-config <config> --output-dir exports/splat'

+### COLMAP input camera porcessing
+We find input COLMAP camera will be convert to OPEN-GL format, and will be rescale and rotate.
+Currently, we might need to use OPEN-GL format one, but no need to rescale, centered, and rotate.
+Let test the rendered result.